-An irrevocable life insurance trust (ILIT) is a special trust which serves as both the owner and beneficiary of one or more life insurance policies.
-When it comes down to it, an ILIT is primarily a financial planning and estate planning tool that is used for to protect assets (specifically a large life insurance death benefit) from being subject to estate taxes.
+An irrevocable life insurance trust (ILIT) is a special trust that serves as both the owner and beneficiary of one or more life insurance policies.
+It is primarily a financial planning and estate planning tool that is used to protect assets (specifically a large life insurance death benefit) from being subject to estate taxes.

 In the United States, you have the right to transfer your property and assets to a beneficiary or beneficiaries after your death.

-While you have that right, the federal government (and some states) hold the right to tax the value of that property and collect their piece.
-The estate tax is that tax that is collected against the value (the fair market value, to be precise) of your property upon its transfer, which means that while you won't pay the tax while you're alive, your estate might.
+While you have that right, the federal government and certain states hold the right to tax the value of that property.
+The estate tax is collected against the fair market value of your property upon its transfer, if the value of your estate is high enough.
+While you won't pay the tax while you're alive, your estate might.

-While having a will and estate planning is crucial for anyone who wants to control where their property goes after their passing or who gains custody of their minor children (among other important wishes), planning for possible estate taxes is essentially limited to families of a certain net worth because of the current estate tax exemption limits and exclusions.
+A will and adequate estate planning are crucial for anyone who wants to control where their property goes.
+But planning for possible estate taxes is essentially limited to families of a certain net worth, because of the current estate tax exemption limits and exclusions.

-Even upon the death of the surviving spouse, many families do not need to worry about paying estate taxes on transferred property because of the federal estate tax exemption.
-The estate tax exemption is the value of property, in terms of U.S. dollars, that a person can transfer to beneficiaries before the estate tax kicks in.
-It is essentially the amount that any one person can leave to others after death that will be free from estate tax, and that exclusion amount has only been readily rising for years with the federal estate tax exemption at $5.45 million in 2016.
+With the federal estate tax exemption, many families do not need to worry about paying estate taxes on transferred property, even upon the death of the surviving spouse.
+The estate tax exemption is the value of property, in terms of U.S. dollars, that a person can transfer to beneficiaries before the estate tax applies.
+It is essentially the amount that any one person can leave to others after death that will be free from estate tax.
+That exemption amount has been rising for years.
+It's at $12.06 million in 2022.

 An irrevocable life insurance trust is an estate planning tool that allows for the possible exclusion of life insurance proceeds from the estate tax by acting as both the owner and beneficiary of life insurance policies.

-So while an ILIT can be a huge help in transferring large life insurance proceeds estate tax-free and providing the cash to pay any applicable estate taxes on the rest of the estate, it doesn't come without it's downsides.
+While an ILIT can help in transferring large life insurance proceeds estate tax-free and providing the cash to pay any applicable estate taxes on the rest of the estate, it does come with some disadvantages.

 The Downsides of ILITs

-If it's been decided that an ILIT is the best tax reduction strategy for your family, you’ll need to work with an attorney to set up the trust.
+If you decide that an ILIT is the best tax-reduction strategy for your family, you’ll need to work with an attorney to set up the trust.
 Ideally, you’ll select a lawyer who specializes in estate planning.
-In order to draft the trust document and put your estate plan in place, you must make several decisions including:
+In order to draft the trust document and put your estate plan in place, you must make several decisions, including the following: